alimac/finding-the-entrance/README.md

 Note:
 - RTBC
+- Drupal core committers review issues that reach RTBC status
-- Core committer reviews the changes and commits
+- They check the changes and commit, if everything looks OK
-- Issue creator, screenshot creator, patch contributors, reviewers get commit mentions
+- Issue creator, screenshot creator, patch contributors, reviewers all get commit mentions
+- Watch this process happen live at 2014 DrupalCamp NYC